officelearn/azure-docs.sv-se/articles/dns/dns-operations-recordsets.md

 ---
-title: Hantera DNS-poster i Azure DNS med Azure PowerShell | Microsoft Docs
+title: Manage DNS records in Azure DNS using Azure PowerShell | Microsoft Docs
-description: Hantera DNS-postuppsättningar och poster i Azure DNS när du har din domän i Azure DNS.
-Alla PowerShell-kommandon för åtgärder på postuppsättningar och poster.
+description: Managing DNS record sets and records on Azure DNS when hosting your domain on Azure DNS.
+All PowerShell commands for operations on record sets and records.
 services: dns
 documentationcenter: na
-author: vhorne
+author: asudbring
 manager: timlt
 ms.assetid: 7136a373-0682-471c-9c28-9e00d2add9c2
 ms.service: dns